SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 * `prod100k`: up to 100,000 connections, 30GB
 * `prod200k`: up to 200,000 connections, 34GB

-If using [Comprehensive vertical sizing](#comprehensive-vertical-sizing), use the [calculator](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Calculator.htm) to determine storage size.
+If using [Comprehensive vertical scaling](#comprehensive-vertical-scaling), use the [calculator](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Calculator.htm) to determine storage size.

 Using a persistent storage is recommended, otherwise if pod-local storage is used data will be lost with the loss of a pod.
 The `storage.persistent` parameter is set to `true` by default.